williamjog/williamjog/README.md

 I do believe that technology is present in all areas and with it we have the possibility to cause positive impacts in the world and I definitely want to be a part of it!

  - :blue_book: Currently studying in order to become a full-stack developer;
- - :heavy_check_mark: HTML5, CSS3, JavaScript, Java, Python and React.JS
+ checkbox:checked JavaScript
+ checkbox:checked Java
+ checkbox:checked Python
+ checkbox:checked React.JS
+ checkbox:checked SQL and MySQL

  ---